-Logical statements that handlers evaluate before processing monitoring events.
-Filters can instruct handlers to allow or deny matching events based on day, time, organization, environment, or any attribute in the event data.
+Logical expressions that handlers evaluate before processing monitoring events.
+Filters can instruct handlers to allow or deny matching events based on day, time, namespace, or any attribute in the event data.
 Read more.

 A component of the monitoring event pipeline that acts on events.
 Handlers can send monitoring event data to an executable (or handler plugin), a TCP socket, or a UDP socket.
 Read more.

 An executable run by the backend prior to the handler to transform event data.
 Read more.

 Components of your infrastructure that can’t run the agent locally (like a network switch or a website) but still need to be monitored.
 Agents create events with information about the proxy entity in place of the local entity when running checks with a specified proxy entity id.
 Read more.

 Role-based access control (RBAC) is Sensu’s local user management system.
 RBAC lets you manage users and permissions with namespaces, users, roles, and role bindings.
 Read more.

 Objects within Sensu that can be used to specify access permissions in Sensu roles and cluster roles.
 Resources can be specific to a namespace (like checks and handlers) or cluster-wide (like users and cluster roles).
 Read more.